cakephp/docs/en/development/testing.rst

         $this->Progress = new ProgressHelper($View);
     }

-Calling the parent method is important in test cases, as CakeTestCase::setUp() does a number things like backing up the values in :php:class:`Configure` and, storing the paths in :php:class:`App`.
+Calling the parent method is important in test cases, as TestCase::setUp() does a number things like backing up the values in :php:class:`Configure` and, storing the paths in :php:class:`App`.